nsarsoftware/cv/index.md

 ## Currently

 Based in London, United Kingdom.
-Working on mobile apps as a consultant.
+Working on mobile and web apps as a consultant.

 ### Specialized in